elestilo/el./End-to-end-Testing.md

 If you are interested in contributing to the project, that's great! there are a couple ways you can get involved:

 1. **Writing tests for WooCommerce**.
 There are a lot of edge cases that aren't currently covered by the testing, and some components that aren't tested.
-Feel free to write tests for any gaps in testing that you notice following the same style as the current ones.
+Check the [testing backlog](https://github.com/woocommerce/woocommerce/wiki/Testing-Backlog) to see what's most needed or feel free to write tests for any gaps in testing that you notice following the same style as the current ones.
 Just open a pull request with your changes.

 2. **Working on the test components**.
 There are components that still need to be developed for some WooCommerce pages.
 These components are the backbone of the end-to-end testing, and all of the tests are composed using them.
 If you notice any bugs and want to file a ticket or want to handle implementing a component, head on over to the wc-e2e-page-objects [issues](https://github.com/woocommerce/wc-e2e-page-objects/issues).